On Borel subalgebras of quantum groups: The structure of the graded algebra of a right coideal subalgebra

-\end{proposition} \begin{proof} Since $A'$ is an algebra we have $KA'=A'K$ for $K\in G$, and by invertibility of $K$ we have $A'K^{-1}=K^{-1}A'K$, which implies the first claim.
-Now, $\tilde{A'}$ is $\Z$-graded, so $\tilde{A'}=\tilde{A'}^\leq\tilde{A'}^\geq$, and after localization both factors fulfills the conditions of Theorem \ref{HK11b} and are thus character-shifts.
-But since they are $\Z$-graded, the character-shift has to be trivial and hence $\tilde{A'}$ is as asserted, in particular $\Z^n$-graded. \end{proof}
+\end{proposition} \begin{proof} Since $A'$ is an algebra we have $KA'=A'K$ for $K\in G$, which implies the first claim.
+Now, $\tilde{A'}$ is $\Z$-graded and $\tilde{A'}^0=\acf[\tilde{G}]$ is a group ring.
+So it fulfills the conditions of Theorem \ref{HK11b_shifted} and is thus a character shift.
+But since they are $\Z$-graded, the character shift has to be trivial, and hence $\tilde{A'}$ is as asserted, in particular $\Z^n$-graded. \end{proof}